-Photography is a field where you will find the exponential amount of equipment.
+Photography is a field where you will find an exponential amount of equipment.
 Some of which have a very important, serving purpose to your art and others are the one which isn’t necessary for all kinds of photographers.

 Some of the important equipment that you shall invest in to start your photography business are:

 The very first investment that you should make is purchasing a good DSLR.
-Some people get a camera on rent to learn, which may be the right start, but when you are working professionally it’s always good to have your own DSLR camera.
+Some people get a camera for rent to learn, which may be the right start, but when you are working professionally it’s always good to have your own DSLR camera.

 Now to be very honest, there isn’t anything like the “Best Camera”, as each camera has its pros and cons.
 You would require to make a judgment based on the niche and your budget.
 You don’t need to break a bank or go broke, by buying an expensive camera, rather buy a decent one.

-Further, the result would be based on your skills and the time you give yourself you explore your own likes and dislikes.
+Further, the result would be based on your skills, and the time you give yourself you explore your own likes and dislikes.
 To begin with, I recommend you go through the Best Camera Brands which will help you make a better choice.

-But as we are discussing how to start a photography business from scratch, especially for beginner’s you shall have three types of the lens by your side.
+But as we are discussing how to start a photography business from scratch, especially for beginners you shall have three types of the lens by your side.